anirudhkovuru/FashioNet/README.md

 # FashioNet
-This project focuses on using different types of **General Adversarial Networks** or GAN to create new shirt designs.
+This project focuses on using different types of **Generative Adversarial Networks** or GAN to create new shirt designs.
 The GAN helps create new designs by generating new shirts from noise signals after being trained over a dataset of shirts.
 Two main types of GANs are given focus in this project namely :
 - DCGAN
 - SRGAN